 Each time my life changes, my lifestyle has to adjust and I adjust my habits to fit my goals.
-I still fall off the wagon sometimes – like when I feel too much stress and must have chocolate, or when I stay up late and then suffer through some tired days full of cravings and overeating afterward – but I’m much more compassionate with myself than ever before, and I go right back to my normal routine.
-For fun, I spend an obsessive amount of time in my vegetable garden and I'm a long-time photographer.
+I still fall off the wagon sometimes, like when stress makes me want chocolate or when I stay up late and then suffer through some tired days full of cravings and overeating afterward.
+But I’m much more compassionate with myself than ever before, and I go right back to my normal daily habits.
+I love my vegetable garden and I'm a long-time photographer.
 I live in northern California.

 When I started out, I was really inspired to help others and I was full of optimism that I could improve the healthcare system.
-I saw so many opportunities for improvement – I saw patients being diagnosed with diabetes and high blood pressure but the extent of their follow up care was just some medications and health education handouts on the food pyramid.
-I saw people diagnosed with cancer and blocked carotid arteries being scheduled for immediate surgery – with no attempt to change their diet, which was known to dramatically improve and sometimes completely reverse these conditions.
+I saw so many opportunities for improvement.
+I saw patients being diagnosed with diabetes and high blood pressure but the extent of their follow up care was just some medications and health education handouts about the food pyramid.
+I saw people diagnosed with cancer and blocked carotid arteries being scheduled for immediate surgery with no attempt to change their diet, which can often completely reverse these conditions.

 But the patients didn’t actually use my programs very much.
-In fact, they didn’t really use any of the programs that were considered to be the best and most popular available either.
+In fact, they didn’t really use the programs that were considered to be the most prestigious or best selling either.
 Even patients whose lives were at stake, who would die if they didn’t stop eating so much fat or quit smoking or start walking every day, didn’t make a lot of change in their behavior.
 And many of them did die.
 My father was one of them, dying long before his time, when his body couldn’t sustain his lifestyle any longer.
 I was profoundly affected by this.

 I became a behavioral scientist to learn why and to figure out how to help people who found themselves at this crossroads.
 Why is it so hard to lose weight and keep it off?
 Why is it so hard to change your health and your life for the better?
-Why do we repeat the same behaviors over and over again when we know we have to change and the stakes are high?
-Why could I, myself, not permanently change some of the behaviors in my own life that plagued me?
+Why do we repeat the same behaviors over and over again when we really want to change and the stakes are high?

 I never recommend techniques that I haven’t battle tested on myself first, and used with other people as well.
 If it’s too unpalatable for people to actually do, it doesn’t matter if it would work if only they did it.
-I use behavior change techniques often in my own life, too – I’m always improving or adjusting something in my lifestyle.
-I generally rely on science to prove what works and on personal experience to know how it feels.
+I use behavior change techniques often in my own life, too.
+I’m always experimenting or improving something in my lifestyle.
+I rely on science to prove what works and on personal experience to know how it feels.

 I’ve spent my life with people who are trying hard to change their eating habits for the better.
 I understand what it feels like.
 You’ll never hear me say something unrealistic like “You just need to learn to say no when someone offers you a piece of cake..” or “Just start getting some exercise every day”.
 I know how hard it is to do these things, I know how much failure hurts and I know how much the simple act of caring does to help someone make real change.